 Summer research project areas encompass several areas of research including microbiology, immunology, virology, neuroscience, pain, bone biology, cancer, public health, and oral epidemiology, among many other topics.

 Frequently Asked Questions

 Who is eligible?

-Only students who are matriculating or currently enrolled in the University of Minnesota School of Dentistry are eligible for this program.
-Matriculating students are eligible for 8-10 research scholarships.
-Students who are offered these "pre-D1" research scholarships will carry out their research during the summer before they begin their first year of dental school at the University of Minnesota.
+Students who are matriculating or currently enrolled in the University of Minnesota School of Dentistry are eligible for this program.
+Matriculating students can apply for the program at the time of their invitation to interview.
+Students who are offered these “pre-D1” research fellowships carry out their research during the summer, before starting their first year of dental school at the University.

-An additional 8-10 fellowships (depending on funding) will be available for second-year dental students.
-An application form will be distributed to the rising second year class in their spring semester.
-New applications are encouraged, but second year students who were awarded summer fellowships the previous year also have the option of applying for a second summer fellowship.
+Fellowships (depending on funding) are available for second-year dental students to conduct research in the summer after rising to second-year.
+An application form will be distributed to the rising second-year class in the spring semester.
+New applicants are encouraged, but second-year students who were awarded fellowships the previous summer also can apply for a second summer fellowship.

 Who should apply?

 This program is directed toward students who are interested in participating in dental research, previous research experience is helpful but is not required.
 Those who are considering applying to a dental specialty program (such as orthodontics, endodontics, periodontology, oral surgery, or pediatric dentistry) may find it helpful to acquire some research experience.

 What is the time commitment?